microsoft/live-share/docs/user-profile.md

 # User Profile

-When you authenticate with Visual Studio Live Share, it creates a user profile for you, which allows any participants you collaborate with to see who you are (e.g. your e-mail address, avatar).
+When you authenticate with Visual Studio Live Share, it creates a user profile for you, which simply allows the participants you collaborate with to see who you are (e.g. your e-mail address, avatar).
 At any given time, you can view the profile information that Live Share has stored on your behalf, by navigating to one of the following pages (depending on the identity provider you used):

 - [Microsoft Account / Azure Active Directory](https://prod.liveshare.vsengsaas.visualstudio.com/auth/identity/microsoft/viewprofile)
 - [GitHub](https://prod.liveshare.vsengsaas.visualstudio.com/auth/identity/github/viewprofile)

-The page will ask you to sign-in to verify your identity, and then display the raw JSON output for your user profile.
+This page will ask you to sign-in (in order to verify your identity), and will then display the raw JSON output for your user profile.

 <img width="500px" src="media/user-profile.png" />